usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 Many of the same considerations associated with single-factor OTP devices apply to these authenticators as well.

 When the wrong memorized secret is entered, the authenticator can take one of two actions.
 One is to generate an intentionally incorrect output; this allows the verifier to implement a throttling strategy to discourage guessing attacks on the memorized secret.
 Another possibility is to display an error indication on the device.
-This avoids the usability impact if the user mis-enters the secret, but requires that the authenticator implement the throttling strategy describes in [SP 800-63B section 5.2.2](https://pages.nist.gov/800-63-3/sp800-63b.html#throttle), which may be challenging on some devices.
+This avoids the usability impact if the user mis-enters the secret, but requires that the authenticator implement the throttling strategy described in [SP 800-63B section 5.2.2](https://pages.nist.gov/800-63-3/sp800-63b.html#throttle), which may be challenging on some devices.

 Because of the significant false reject rates associated with biometrics, the generation of an intentionally incorrect output is likely to have a greater impact on devices activated by a biometric.
 In using biometric-activated OTP devices, the severe throttling requirements described in [SP 800-63B Section 5.2.3](https://pages.nist.gov/800-63-3/sp800-63b.html#biometric_use) should be considered, and alternatives provided if the user is unable to successfully complete biometric authentication.
 These alternatives could include the use of a memorized secret for activation, or use of a completely different authenticator.